-UX/UI Motion
+UX/UI Visual and Motion Design

 I began my UX motion design journey with Amazon Music.
 I was brought on to lead the design of a brand-new UX motion system for Amazon’s live social radio app called Amp.
 This product allowed anyone to become a radio DJ and share their love of music, take callers, chat, and engage with other like minded individuals.
+Currently I am part of the Amazon Ads UX team where we are dreaming up the latest and most cutting edge methods for deliver interactive ad experiences to customers through streaming TV as well as leveraging genAI.

 Amp